DavidARivkin/xlambda/README.md

 Create a custom YAML file following this pattern:

-_Detail YAML template here..._
+_PENDING: Detail YAML template here..._

 ### Deployment

-1. Create an S3 bucket to hold your YAML configuration options
+1. Create an S3 bucket (or use an existing one) and upload your YAML configuration options
-2. In the `serverless.yml` template
+2. In the `serverless.yml` template, customize:
-..* Customize in which AWS region you would like to run X-Lambda ..* Under `functions.professor.events.schedule`, customize the input S3 Bucket and Object names according to the ones you created in  the previous step
+  * In which AWS region you would like to run X-Lambda (under `provider.region`)
+  * The input S3 Bucket and Object names according to the ones you created in the previous step, (under `functions.professor.events.schedule`)
 3. Run the serverless template: `serverless deploy`

 # About X-Lambda